-Part III, Section 17 of the Marine Park for des ibes when the Chairperson shall convene meetings.
+Part III, Section 17 of the Marine Park Act describes when the Chairperson shall convene meetings.
 In summary:

-- The Chairperson shall convene such r eetings as necessary for the performance of the functions of the Authority - The Chairperson, on receipt of a request in writing signed by the other members, convene a meeting of the Authority - The Chairperson shall preside at all meetings - If the Chairperson is not present (and an acting Chairperson has ot been appointed), the members present shall chose one of themselves to preside at the meet
+- The Chairperson shall convene such meetings as necessary for the performance of the functions of the Authority - The Chairperson, on receipt of a request in writing signed by the other members, convene a meeting of the Authority - The Chairperson shall preside at all meetings - If the Chairperson is not present (and an acting Chairperson has not been appointed), the members present shall chose one of themselves to preside at the meeting.